Atlkells/Project_1_Group_3/README.md

 We merged two simulated csv datasets of fraudulent credit card transactions.
 The merged dataset had close to 500,000 entries so we pulled a random sample of 10,000 transactions to analyze.
 We cleaned the data and removed unneccesary columns.
 We converted the base dataframe of the cleaned sample data to a csv which was utilized in each team members' code to ensure we were all using the same sample.

 fraudTest.csv was sourced from Kaggle and is a simulated credit card transaction dataset containing fraudulent transactions from the duration 1st Jan 2019 - 31st Dec 2020.
 It covers credit cards of 1000 customers doing transactions with a pool of 800 merchants.
+The transactions are from the United States.
 This was generated using Sparkov Data Generation | Github tool created by Brandon Harris. (https://www.kaggle.com/datasets/kartik2112/fraud-detection).

-It contains
+credit_card_fraud.csv was sourced from DataCamp and consists of fraudulent credit card transactions from the Western US. https://app.datacamp.com/workspace/w/31076590-9fe3-44f6-abe4-425f0cc3ee96/edit

 We merged the datasets using "outer" and on the columns below: